Units

 Overview

 The primary unit of the framework is REM.
 It’s used for sizing, spacing, and typography to ensure flexibility and accessibility.
-Other units also used based on the use-cases.
+Other units are also used based on the use-case.
 Here is the list of all the units used:

 CategoryUnitPrimary UsesDescription